MicroEJ/docs/Tutorials/gettingstarted/Step08.rst

 Animation
 =========

--  To use animation, the Animation class is going to be used
+-  To use animations, the Animation class is going to be used.
--  The main goal with animation is to set the widget graphics in motion to make the GUI more appealing and more lively
+-  The main goal with animation is to set the widget graphics in motion to make the GUI more appealing and more lively.

 Usage
 -----

--  Using Animation is easy, just override the method tick() in the Animator class
+-  Using Animation is easy, just override the method tick() in the Animator class.
--  Every time the method is called on, the widget should be re-rendered, or else, it is not going to show
+-  Every time the method is called on, the widget should be re-rendered, or else, it is not going to show:

    .. code:: java